MadduruNikhil-IIITH/Squad-Salience-Sentence-Detection/README.md

 **Best model**: 2,000 passages → **69.27% accuracy**, **0.7377 F1** on the Answer class
 Ablation with only top-10 features: **68.29% accuracy / 0.7360 F1** → negligible drop!
+No Suprisal features: **69.21% accuracy / 0.7416 F1 ** → surprisal features help, but linguistic features are strong!

 ## Feature List (26 Total)